-View ANDY GABRIK's Obituary on CantonRep.com and share memories
+View Andy Gabrik's Obituary on CantonRep.com and share memories

 Andy Gabrik

+age 88, of Massillon, passed away unexpectedly at home on the morning of Tuesday, February 26, 2019.
+He was born in Canton on July 15, 1930, to the late Andrew Gabrik Sr. and Susan (Hiben) Gabrik.
+Andy attended Stark Ave.
+Public School and Timken Vocational School where he enjoyed classes in math and hands on technical skills and excelled in basketball.
+While serving in the Army Corp. of Engineers he participated in the building of Cape Canaveral in Florida and the Blue Jay Air Base in Greenland.
+Upon his discharge Andy worked for Timken Roller Bearing, retiring after 36 years of service.
+He was a member of Steelworkers Local 1123 and Golden Lodge.
+Of the Lutheran Faith, Andy was an active member of Zion, Bethel and Holy Trinity Lutheran Churches.
+All of his life, Andy had a soft spot in his heart for animals and was an avid gardener growing both beautiful flowers and food in his garden.
+He had an understanding of how things worked and could often be found tinkering with cars or anything else with an engine.
+He was always there to help a friend or neighbor in need and much like MacGyver, Andy could be counted on to find a creative solution to the problem at hand.
+Andy lived life his way, to its fullest, making the most of everyday.

+He was preceded in death by his brothers, Andrew, John and Mike Gabrik and sister, Susie Gabrik.
+Survivors include sister Mary, niece Mary Jo and nephew Michael all of Canada and dear cousins, Sue and Joe Stacy of Canton.
+His smiling face, ready wit and willing spirit will be missed by his family, friends and neighbors.

-Funeral service will be held Friday at 1:00 p.m. in Reed Funeral Home CANTON Chapel with Pastor Gary Smith officiating.
+Funeral service will be held Friday March 1st at 1:00pm at Reed Funeral Home CANTON Chapel with Pastor Gary Smith officiating.
 Interment will be in Sunset Hills Memory Gardens.
-Calling hours will be held one hour prior to the service from 12 p.m.-1 p.m.
-In lieu of flowers, memorial donations may be made in his name to the Stark County Humane Society.
-Full obituary will appear in Thursday edition.
+Calling hours will be held one hour prior to the service from 12pm-1pm.
+In lieu of flowers, donations may be made in his name to the Stark County Humane Society.